AusDTO/dta-website/pages/footer-links/disclaimer.md

 The material on this website may include the views or advice of third parties.
 These do not necessarily reflect:

-* views of the DTO, or those of the Commonwealth
+* views of the DTA, or those of the Commonwealth
 * our commitment to a particular course of action.

 ## Security of our websites